-He-Man.
-One such scene in one of the animated series has him and Battle Cat leaping over a lake of lava and landing in the coolest way possible.
+He-Man and the Masters of the Universe (1983): One such scene in one of the animated series has He-Man and Battle Cat leaping over a lake of lava and landing in the coolest way possible.
 If you were to have seen it, you'd probably wonder why he even keeps Battle Cat around.

 As noticed by many fans, the justification is pretty much out the window for Fire Nation characters, who are portrayed to have the second biggest leaps in the series for no apparent reason.
 In "The Boiling Rock", Azula demonstrates a technique that can best be described as the firebending equivalent of a rocket jump.
 The funny thing is that this is still shorter than how high non-bender Ty Lee can jump normally.